 Inlay Bark Graft

-Scion wood for inlay bark grafts should be cut in late February from 1- or 2-year-old shoots in 12-inch lengths and stored at 32 to 40°F in moist sawdust or sphagnum moss (Figure 9).
-Place grafts in 2- to 4-inch diameter limbs at the time of pollen shedding.
-Scions are usually cut 5 or 6 inches long with a sloping cut about 1 3/4 inches long at the basal end.
+Inlay bark graft is a procedure that has been refined from the old standard bark graft.
+It is an improved grafted system developed by Texas A&M University.
+In this method you make parallel cuts throughout the stock bark.
+The cuts should be made into a scion inlay pattern.
+You will then take aluminum foil covered with polyethylene film and wrap the graft.
+This ensures that it keeps a high humidity around the graft.
+The ideal time for scion wood for inlay bark grafts should be cut in late February from 1- or 2-year-old shoots in 12-inch lengths.
+It then should be stored at 32°F to 40°F in moist sawdust or sphagnum moss (Figure 9).
+Place grafts in 2- to 4-inch-diameter limbs at the time of pollen shedding.
+Scions are usually cut 5 or 6 inches long with a sloping cut about 1 ¾ inches long at the basal end.
 Place the scion against the limb and make outline cuts through the bark of the stock.
 Remove the bark and fit the scion tightly into the groove.
 Use two small nails, ¾ inches long, to nail through the grafts to hold them firmly in place.
 Coat all the cut surfaces with grafting wax.
 Alternatively, the graft and the stock may be covered with highly reflective aluminum foil, which greatly reduces the temperature around the graft, with a slit to let the scions protrude.
 Pull a plastic bag down over the stock to cover the foil and tie it in place to maintain high humidity.
 Undesirable shoots may need to be removed over a 2-year period.
 One scion should be cut back about halfway the following winter if both scions on a limb grow.

 Active pecan research and Extension programs exist in Georgia and Alabama, and new information concerning cultivar performance has become available over the last 20 years.
 Some new and some rediscovered pecan cultivars have shown good yields, high nut quality, and scab resistance, but many of these have not been adequately tested in Florida.
 Many older cultivars that were once resistant to pecan scab, such as 'Cape Fear' and 'Stuart', now require an intensive spray program to consistently produce a good crop.
 The pecan scab organism has evolved over time to be especially pathogenic on many older pecan cultivars.

 Pecan trees are wind pollinated.
-Pecan trees have monoecious flowers (i.e. separate male and female flowers) (Figure 1).
-The staminate (male) flowers (also known as catkins) appear as fluffy, multi-lobed, finger-like projections.
-Catkins appear to arise on last year's wood, but are actually borne on short current-season's growth.
-The pistillate (female) flowers resemble a small star and are borne on current year's growth (Figure 2).
+Pecan trees have monoecious flowers, meaning they have separate male and female flowers (Figure 1).
+The staminate (male) flowers or catkins appear as fluffy, multilobed, fingerlike projections.
+Catkins appear to arise on last year's wood but are actually born on short current-season's growth.
+The pistillate (female) flowers resemble a small star and are born on current year's growth (Figure 2).
 Staminate and pistillate flowers on a given cultivar often do not mature at the same time.
 The degree of overlap between pollen shedding and pistillate receptivity varies with cultivar.
 Thus, to ensure the possibility of high yields, two or more cultivars should be planted together for cross-pollination.
 When a given cultivar sheds pollen before stigma receptivity, it is known as protandrous, whereas if stigma receptivity occurs prior to pollen shedding, it is known as protogynous.
 Ideally, growers should plant protandrous and protogynous cultivars together (Table 1).
 Conner (2015) has compiled the most complete database of pollination compatibility.
 In certain regions of the southeastern United States (such as Albany, GA) sometimes there is enough pollen in the air to obviate the need for planting pollinizer cultivars in close proximity.

 Tree Training and Pruning

-Trees at planting are normally a whip without branches.
-A newly planted tree should have between ½ and 1/3 of the top removed so as to bring roots and shoots into balance.
-Some terminology is in order.
+A newly planted tree should have between ½ and ⅓ of the top removed to bring roots and shoots into balance.
 Tree training is performed early in the life of the tree to form a proper tree framework.
-Pecan trees should be trained to a central leader training system (Figure 10).
+Pecan trees should be trained to a central leader training system (Figure 17).
 Select a vigorous upright shoot as your main leader and remove adjacent shoots.
 This is very important.
 For commercial plantings, lateral branches should not be allowed to form from the newly established central leader until a height of 5 feet is achieved.
 Lateral branches must be at least 5 feet from the ground to avoid interference with cultural practices such as herbicide spraying and mechanical harvesting.
 Lateral limbs will become scaffold limbs as the tree matures.
 Ideally, lateral branches should be selected about every 18 inches in vertical height and positioned in all quadrants of the tree.
 To allow the accumulation of photosynthate, laterals that develop below a height of 5 feet can be retained temporarily for a year or two, but then they should be pruned off.
 Sprouts emanating from the rootstock (below the graft union) should be removed as they form.
 Pruning as little as necessary during the first several years will hasten tree development.

 There is usually a reduction in yield associated with pruning that may last several years.
 Yield can be essentially zero for three years of growth after scaffold limbs are pruned to stubs.
 Severe pruning can promote a return of the tree to a juvenile (nonreproductive) state.
 A reduction in yield with pruning will also occur for trees destined for eventual tree removal.

 The amount of water a pecan tree requires depends on the tree's age and the season of the year.
 A hot, dry period will require more irrigation than a prolonged wet period.
 Irrigation is most critical during the establishment year.
 A mature tree will not be greatly damaged by a lack of irrigation, although yield and nut quality can be greatly reduced.
 For the first 2 years, a pecan tree may only require 10 gallons every day.
 Young trees will perform quite well with drip irrigation.
-Irrigation once every other day is usually also satisfactory.
-Initially, one dripper per tree is adequate, but this should be expanded to at least 2 per tree by the fifth year.
+Drip irrigation is a microirrigation system that saves water and nutrients by dripping it slowly to the roots of plants.
+It can be either from above the soil surface or below the surface.
+Irrigation once every other day is usually satisfactory.
+Initially, one dripper per tree is adequate, but this should be expanded to at least two per tree by the fifth year.
 As their root systems expand, orchards will benefit from Microjet® irrigation.
 Overhead irrigation is not as efficient and can increase the incidence of leaf diseases.
 Mature bearing trees can require more than 400 gallons per tree per day or 11,000 gallons per acre per day.
 Obviously, this amount of water requires a considerable delivery system for small- to medium-sized plantings in the form of a large well and irrigation pump.
 It is not uncommon for irrigation pumps to be running continuously during certain times of the year supplying water to sections of a moderate- to large-sized orchard on a staggered basis.

 It is best to conduct a soil fertility test prior to planting.
-Collect soil samples from different areas of the field and give the samples to your County Extension Agent.
-The County Agent will send samples to the University of Florida Soil Testing Laboratory for analysis at a nominal fee.
+Collect soil samples from different areas of the field and give the samples to your county Extension agent.
+The county agent will send samples to the University of Florida Extension Soil Testing Laboratory for analysis at a nominal fee.

 After the establishment year, about 2 pounds of fertilizer should be applied for each inch of trunk diameter (measure 1 foot above the soil) during the winter and summer.
 If tree growth is less than 2 feet per year, the quantity of fertilization should be toward the higher end of this rate.
 You may want to do a leaf analysis, particularly if deficiency or toxicity symptoms occur in leaves or if limb growth is insufficient.
 Deficiency or toxicity can be diagnosed by a discoloration of the leaves or a malformation of the leaves.
 (See the "Nutrient Deficiencies" section of this publication for more information about leaf analysis.)
 There should be 8 or more inches of terminal growth for older trees (10 years and older).
 For bearing trees, 2 to 4 pounds of fertilizer should be applied per inch of trunk diameter in February and again in June.
 Some growers prefer to bury fertilizer at 10 or more sites below the tree canopy to reduce runoff and increase fertilizer use efficiency compared to broadcast applications.
 Large trees (30 inches or more in diameter) may require 60 to 120 pounds of fertilizer in February and again in June.
 Conversions to per acre rates can be performed by multiplying the number of trees per acre by the above rates.

-Leaf nutrient status can be determined by contacting your County Extension Agent.
-The County Agent will submit leaf samples to the University of Florida Soil Testing Laboratory for analysis at a nominal fee.
+Leaf nutrient status can be determined by contacting your county Extension agent.
+The county agent will submit leaf samples to the University of Florida Extension Soil Testing Laboratory for analysis at a nominal fee.
 Table 3 describes the low, sufficient, and high ranges of nutrient concentrations of pecan leaflets.
 It is recommended to sample leaflet pairs from fully expanded leaves in the mid-portion of the terminal growth 56 to 84 days after the initiation of terminal growth.

 Phosphorous and potassium deficiency symptoms seldom occur in pecan trees, although it is possible that leaf levels of potassium may be in the deficiency range.
 It is unlikely that phosphorous deficiencies will occur in pecan leaves.
 Magnesium deficiency has rarely been observed especially if using a balanced fertilizer containing magnesium.
 Magnesium deficiency is characterized by interveinal chlorosis with marginal yellowing of leaves.